-Seattle Community College District (SCCD) student, with the exception of individuals enrolled only in Community Education courses; a currently registered student of Seattle Central Community College (SCCC), North Seattle Community College (NSCC), South Seattle Community College (SSCC), and Seattle Vocational Institute (SVI) as identified by a current student photo identification card issued from the above colleges henceforth referred to as a SCCD student photo ID card; or by inclusion in the current database from the Registrar's office.
+Seattle Colleges (SC) student, with the exception of individuals enrolled only in Community Education courses; a currently registered student of Seattle Central College (SCC), North Seattle College (NSC), South Seattle College (SSC), and Seattle Vocational Institute (SVI) as identified by a current student photo identification card issued from the above colleges henceforth referred to as a SC student photo ID card; or by inclusion in the current database from the Registrar's office.

-Seattle Community College District (SCCD) employee: a faculty or staff member of the Seattle Community College District as identified by a current SCCD Faculty/Staff identification card, inclusion in the district phone book, or verification from her/his division by phone or written message.
+Seattle Colleges (SC) employee: a faculty or staff member of the Seattle Colleges as identified by a current employee identification card, inclusion in the district Outlook contacts, or verification from their division by phone or written message.
 Photo ID must be presented at the time of check out.
-Retired SCCD employees retain their borrowing privileges.
+Retired SC employees retain their borrowing privileges.

 Washington State Community College student: a currently registered student of any Washington State community college as identified by verification of current enrollment and presentation of a valid identification card from his/her respective institution, henceforth referred to as a WSCC student ID card.

 Libraries: all Washington State community college libraries may request materials through the interlibrary loan process.

 Borrowers must present acceptable identification at the circulation desk to check out library materials.
 Student borrowers must also present acceptable identification to request an interlibrary loan or reserve a group study room.

 The acceptable identification for students of NSC, SCC, and SSC is a current SC photo ID card.
 State or federal issued photo identification (i.e., driver’s license, state identification card, passport) may be presented in lieu of the school ID.